Home Page

 W

-Melissa "Mack 10" McMorrow is a Brazilian American from San Jose, California.
-She now lives and trains in San Francisco, California.
-Melissa is about to make her pro debut after a successful amateur career.
+Melissa McMorrow is a Brazilian American from San Jose, California.
+She now lives in San Francisco and trains in San Mateo, California.
+Melissa is a high action straw-weight prospect.

-In March of 2007, Melissa competed in the USA Nationals in the jr. flyweight division.
-She lost in the finals 23-22 in a controversial decision to former national champion Marlen Esparza.
+In March of 2007, Melissa captures the USA Jr. Bantamweight championship.
+She climbed in weight for this tournament due to no opponents in her weight class.
+Later that year, she competed in the Jr. Flyweight division in the USA Nationals.
+She lost in the finals 23-22 in a controversial decision to national champion Marlen Esparza.
 The silver medal earned her a second place ranking for 2007 by USA Boxing.
+Melissa retained her second place ranking until she turned pro in June of 2008.

 Melissa has always been a top level athlete.
 She grew up playing soccer and was an All-American in college then moved on to play semi-pro soccer in both the US and Brazil.
 After playing soccer for 18 years, the disbanding of the Women's United Soccer Association (WUSA), the only women's professional soccer league, left her with nothing left to strive for.
 She began searching for another competitive outlet.
-Having always been captivated by boxing, she fell in love with the sport by attending fight parties thrown by a local motorcycle club in Oakland, California.
-She credits the East Bay Rats, a motorcycle club celebrated because of their boxing events, with the impetus for her pursuit of a boxing career.
+Having always been captivated by boxing, she fell in love with the sport by attending sparring events in Oakland, California.
+She credits the diverse, prolific, and cosmopolitan Bay Area with the impetus for her pursuit of a boxing career.

 Back to WBAN